PaulNegoescu/TEMPLATE-FinalProject1-OnlineCV/README.md

-# Final Project 1 - Onlin CV
+# Final Project 1 - Online CV

 Create an online CV page to get your new IT career started.
 Make sure that it has the following features: